barkinggecko/dotfiles/README.md

 # dotfiles
-Home directory dotfiles foe new installs and codespaces.
+*nix dotfiles for new installs and codespaces.